SumoLogic/sumologic-kubernetes-collection/docs/v3-migration-doc.md

   **When?**: If you're using `otelgateway` (`otelgateway.enabled=true`)

-  Please run the following command to manually delete Deployment and ConfigMap in helm chart v2 before upgrade:
+  Run the following command to manually delete otelgateway Deployment and ConfigMap:

   ```
   kubectl delete deployment --namespace=${NAMESPACE} --cascade=orphan ${HELM_RELEASE_NAME}-sumologic-otelgateway